jgmalcolm/jgmalcolm.github.io/_drafts/clerkships.md

 ## Neurology

 **Pregame.** Specific equipment for the physical exam:  reflex hammer, tuning fork, safety pins, ophthalmoscope.
-Practice your complete neuro exam multiple times.
+Practice your complete neuro exam.
 Review anti-epileptic drugs for seizure control and pain management, calcium channel blockers for treating vasospasm, beta blockers for lowing blood pressure, and anesthetics.

 **Shelf.** About 200 questions in UWorld and 500 in [Neurology Pre-Test][].
 I've heard [Neurology Clinical Cases][] is good but I